Decision criteria and free cash flow

 All right, so let’s bring this all back together.
 Let’s bring it full circle.
 So there are several decision criteria.

 NPV is unambiguously the best and should always be used, but I want to emphasize that others, such as the internal rate of return and payback period or discounted payback period, they are all informative.
 And the key is to understand the shortcomings of these alternative decision criteria to avoid any mistakes that feed into the ultimate decision.
-So what I want to turn to in our next class is sensitivity analysis, which is an integral component of any DCF.http://www.capitalbudgetingtechniques.com/decision-criteria-and-free-cash-flow/Capital Budgeting TechniquesDecision criteria and free cash flow Last time we applied our forecast drivers to our free cash flow formula to forecast free cash flows for our tablet project.
+So what I want to turn to in our next class is sensitivity analysis, which is an integral component of any DCF.https://www.capitalbudgetingtechniques.com/decision-criteria-and-free-cash-flow/Capital Budgeting TechniquesDecision criteria and free cash flow Last time we applied our forecast drivers to our free cash flow formula to forecast free cash flows for our tablet project.
 Today I want to take those free cash flows and apply our different decision criteria to come up with decisions regarding our project.
-In particular, we asked,...Admin email@example.comAdministratorCapital Budgeting Techniques
+In particular, we asked,...castel email@example.comAdministratorCapital Budgeting Techniques